vizdata-f21/project-2-data_wranglers/README.md

 the secound round and \~150 undrafted All-Stars.
 This distribution demonstrated the importance of earlier draft picks as this plot shows that over 75% of All-Star selections come from the first round of the draft.
-This outcome could encourage the idea of “tanking” as if bad teams lose on purpose, they could get earlier draft picks.
+This outcome could encourage the idea of “tanking” as, if bad teams lose on purpose, they could get earlier draft picks.
 However, despite the large majority of All-Star selections being from the first round, second round picks are often basically traded away for little to no value and do not hold much trade value.
-Our group concluded that NBA general managers should still hold some value on those picks, as, we felt that the distribution is still large enough to demonstrate to management that those picks are worth holding onto.
-This chart also displays that it is often worth it for teams to consider picking up players after the draft if they go undrafted.
-Many teams do not consider adding players to their team that do not get drafted, but, considering that almost 10% of the NBA’s top talent has not been drafted over the last 70 years, we think it is important for teams to pick up undrafted players, especially due to the fact that they are often on much smaller contracts and are low risk investments.
+Our group concluded that NBA general managers should still hold some value on those picks, as, we felt that the distribution is large enough to demonstrate that those picks are worth holding onto.
+We concluded that it is also worth it for teams to consider picking up undrafted players, they are almost 10% of the NBA’s All-Stars over the last 70 years and are often on much smaller contracts and are, therefore, low risk investments.
 However, more recently (as you can see by adjusting the range of years on the app) the proportion of second round picks and undrafted All-Star selections has decreased.
 For example, since 2010 there has not been any undrafted All-Star selections, which could signify that NBA teams are doing a better job drafting and undrafted players have less value than they did previously.

 Next, for the “Team” tab, we looked at the distribution of total All-Star appearances for each team over a range of years.
 First, as many